Correcting inter-scan motion artefacts in quantitative R1 mapping at 7T: Results

 \subsection{Extension to 7T}

 At 7T, the range of motion varied across participants.
-The net (root-mean-square across axes) translation ranged from 1.6 to 7.9 mm, while the net rotation ranged from 2.7 to 11.2 degrees.
+The net translational and rotational motion in the "no motion" conditions did not exceed 1.6 mm and 1.0 degree respectively.
+In the inter-scan motion cases, the net translation ranged from 1.6 to 7.9 mm, while the net rotation ranged from 2.7 to 11.2 degrees.
+Rotational motion led to more apparent artefacts.
 The overall amplitude of motion dictated the increase in MAE, which reached a maximum of 13.4\% under the tested conditions (c.f. motion summaries in figure \ref{fig:maps7T} and MAE in table \ref{tab:mae}).
 The proposed correction scheme reduced the MAE (5-8\%), though not to the level of no overt motion.

 The variability of the transmit field, $B_1^+$, across head positions was found to be much higher than at 3T.
 Incorporating position-specific $B_1^+$ maps reduced the MAE (5-12\%) even without correcting for the differential receive sensitivity modulation.